MicrosoftDocs/power-platform/power-platform/admin/automatic-environment-cleanup.md

 - The environment's system administrators
 - The user who created the environment

-Additionally, users and makers are notified on the Environment's list page and Environment page when the environment is disabled.
+Additionally, users and makers are notified on the **Environments** list page and **Environment** page when the environment is disabled.

 ### Definition of user activity